reelgirly/Flex-2-15-Haswell-/GUIDE.md

 **SSDT-10.dsl**
 - [syn] Remove _DSM methods

->If all files compiled without errors:
+>If all files compiled without errors :

 > 1. Open terminal pointing to the folder where all files located and compile them all at once by using "iasl *.dsl"
 >   - And copy only your **patched AML** files to /EFI/CLOVER/ACPI/patched on your EFI partition.

 > 2. Or save them OneByOne with MaciASL as **AML** to /EFI/CLOVER/ACPI/patched

 **You should now have at /EFI/CLOVER/ACPI/patched:**